NativeScript/nativescript-angular-guide/src/chapters/chapter7.md

 ## Next steps

 Sadly our tutorial is now complete, but your journey with NativeScript is just beginning.
-Let’s look at the next steps you can take to build your next app with NativeScript.
+Let’s look at the some steps you can take to build your next app with NativeScript.

 ### Join the NativeScript community